pawanmsr/vimaan/README.md

 Most of the above are are non commercial and non scalable, and do not incentivize development.

+## Network and Data

+Monitor network.
+Store relative spatial location at frequencies greater than monitor frequencies to backtrack on network loss (or shutdown).

 ## Control By Command

 A command could be as basic as setting the altitude to 1000 meters.